ewibowo/aws-lab/docs/asa-fundamentals.rst

 From a lower security level to a higher security level:

 * ACL is required for initiating traffic to traverse from a lower security level to a higher security level.
+The ACL is usually applied (using access-group CLI) ingress on the interface with the lower security level (e.g. outside interface);
+although it can also be applied egress on the interface with the higher security level (e.g. dmz interface).
 * No ACL is required for the return traffic from a higher security level to a lower security level.

 .. image:: ASA-security-level-low-to-high.png